gopro/labs/docs/control/notes/README.md

 Only the more recent releases are documented below.
 This a general list of Labs enhancements on top on the mainline firmware updates.
 Changes to mainline firmware are not listed.

+## HERO11 Black Mini

+### 1.10.70 - Nov 8, 2022
+- All the features and fixes of HERO11 Labs 1.20.70, minus on-screen and GPS features.

 ## HERO11 Black

+### 1.20.70 - Nov 8, 2022
+- All the features and fixes of HERO11 Labs 1.10.70
+- Added oTZx  e.g -7 or oTZ-420  -7 hour or -420 minutes timezone offset
+- Added oDT or oTD1 for daylight savings on or oDT0 for off
+- Added !Dx wait for GPS lock with a DOP less than x, then sync time.
+For time only locks !D is fine.
+   If GPS is off it will be switch on temporarily for this command, then off again.
+- Added oMEXPS=1 - exposure settings display
+- Added oMEXPX=x and oMEXPN=n - exposure shutter speed mi(n) and ma(x). e.g. oMEXPX=48 (for 1/48) and oMEXPN=500 (for 1/500)
+- Added oMLOGB=base,[offset] - Logbase control for more flattened 10-bit  e.g. cFoMLOGB=1000
+- Added oMNR01=x - x is Noise Reduction level 1-100 (100 is normal)
+- Added oMGUID=aspect,aspect,... - on screen framing guides, up to 8, e.g. oMGUID=2.35,1.777
+- Added oMLEVL=size - on screen spirit level sizes 1-9. e.g. oMLEVL=3
+- Added oHSTP=x,y,s - histogram position and size (used with oMHIST=x), negative x position will render it to the front LCD.
+- Improved !M64BT=x x is the size in 100MB. e.g. !M64BT=20 for 2GB chapters.
+- Fixed - GPS Speed trigger, now using the new GPS chip
+- Fixed - GPS Clock Sync, now using timezones, so it is awesome!
+- Fixed - Motion Detection with masks
+- Fixed - fH0/fH for select Linear+horizon lock

 ### 1.10.70 - Sept 14, 2022
 - All the features and fixes of HERO10 Labs 1.46.76